-If allocation is unavoidable, companies shall allocate emissions and removals based on the underlying physical relationships between the studied product and co-product(s).
+If allocation is unavoidable, companies shall allocate emissions and removals based on the underlying physical relationships between the studied product and coproduct(s).
 When physical relationships alone cannot be established or used as the basis for allocation, companies shall select either economic allocation or another allocation method that reflects other relationships between the studied product and co-product(s).
+Table 9.2 describes the methods companies shall use to perform allocation, starting with physical allocation.